28.13: Regulation of the Cell Cycle by Protein Kinases

 The classical CDKs that directly regulate the mammalian cell cycle in complexes with cyclin subunits include CDK3, CDK4, CDK6, CDK2, and CDK1.
 CDK3 promotes cell cycle entry from quiescence in association with cyclin C. CDK8 has also been suggested to play a role in cell cycle entry from G0 and in the G1/S transition.
 In its simplest model, the mammalian cell cycle proceeds as follows:

-• In early G1, CDK4/CDK6 in complex with cyclin D receive mitogenic signals that result in activation of cell cycle entry, as shown in Figure \(\PageIndex{1}\).
-Key signaling events include the initiation of retinoblastoma protein (pRb) phosphorylation and the sequestration of p21Cip1 and p27kip1, which are both inhibitors of CDK2, thus promoting the activation of CDK2/ cyclin E complex.
-In late G1, CDK2 in complex with cyclin E completes the phosphorylation and hence inactivation of pRb, which in turn releases the E2F transcription factors.
-E2F promotes transcription of cyclin E which is necessary for the G1/S transition.
+- In early G1, CDK4/CDK6 in complex with cyclin D receive mitogenic signals that activate cell cycle entry, as shown in Figure \(\PageIndex{1}\).
+Key signaling events include the initiation of retinoblastoma protein (pRb) phosphorylation and the sequestration of p21Cip1 and p27kip1, both CDK2 inhibitors, thereby promoting activation of the CDK2/cyclin E complex.
+In late G1, CDK2 in complex with cyclin E completes the phosphorylation and inactivation of pRb, releasing the E2F transcription factors.
+E2F promotes transcription of cyclin E, which is necessary for the G1/S transition.

-• Mitosis is then initiated by CDK1/cyclin B complexes.
+- CDK1/cyclin B complexes then initiate mitosis.
 We will model the regulation of CDK1 later in this section.
 CDK1/cyclin A complexes contribute to the preparation for mitosis in the G2 phase.
 The activity of CDK1/cyclin B is tightly regulated by activating phosphorylation by the CDK-activating kinase (CAK) (a heterodimer of cyclin H and CDK7) and inhibitory phosphorylations by WEE-1 and Myt1 on Tyr15 and Thr14.
 Mitosis starts after WEE-1 is degraded and CDC25C phosphatase releases the inhibitory phosphorylation on CDK1/cyclin B.

 The cyclins are also expressed in a coordinated fashion throughout the cell cycle.
-The cyclin expression cycle is shown in Figure \(\PageIndex{2}\).
+Figure \(\PageIndex{2}\) shows the cyclin expression cycle.
 The timing of expression is consistent with the explanations above.

-A graph showing multiple progressions through the cell cycle is shown in Figure \(\PageIndex{3}\).
+Figure \(\PageIndex{3}\) shows a graph showing multiple progressions through the cell cycle.

 Figure \(\PageIndex{3}\): Sustained oscillations of the CDK network in mammalian cells.
 Gérard and Goldbeter, Front.
 Physiol., 02 November 2012